Our list of off-centre places will have you packing that bag in a second. So, read on and plan a different kind of Valentine’s Day.

 Mawsynram is a small village in the Khasi Hills of Meghalaya and is said to be the wettest place on earth.
 If serenity is what you seek, make this your sweet escape.

 Imagine soft sand, gentle waves and secluded coves.
 The beach at Ganeshgule offers all this and more.
 The sky on a new moon night is an added bonus.

 Tal Chhapar is a small sanctuary between Churu and Bikaner in Rajasthan.
 It started as the hunting ground for the Maharajah of Bikaner, but is now said to hold the largest concentration of Black Bucks in a grassland.
 Tal Chhapar also plays host to a large number of migratory birds that visit the grassland during winters from as far as Russia and Central Asia.

 Dhankar lake, Spiti, Himachal Pradesh

-Dream-like Dhankar Lake is an hour’s hike from Dhankar Monastery and not many visit here.
+Dream-like Dhankar Lake is an hour’s hike from Dhankar Monastery and sees few visitors.
 Picturesque views are guaranteed.

 Simar Sar Lake and around, Rajauri, Jammu & Kashmir

 Nestled at an altitude of 12,000ft, Simar Sar Lake is part of the lakes of the Pir Panjal range of Jammu and Kashmir.
 With its pristine surroundings and never-ending meadows, it is paradise waiting to be explored.